clintpgeorge/gaur/README.md

 gaur
 ====

 This project provides **libraries** to create datasets for topic modeling or text classification.
-This also has a **pure python** implementation of the collapsed Gibbs sampling algorithm of the topic model Latent Dirichlet Allocation (Caveat: It's not written handling large datasets).
+This also has a **pure python** implementation of the collapsed Gibbs sampling algorithm of the topic model Latent Dirichlet Allocation (Caveat: It's not written for handling large datasets).

-Currently, it supports to download articles from the English wikipedia and create datasets.
+Currently, it supports downloading articles from the English Wikipedia to create datasets.
 The user has to specify the Wikipedia categories of interest to download the associated articles and create a data set out of it.
-This project uses the [MediaWiki API] to query all articles in a Wikipedia category and download articles' text.
+This project uses the [MediaWiki API] to query abd download articles in a Wikipedia category.

 Usage
 -----